-The Keller Center for Innovation in Engineering Education at Princeton University seeks applications for the James Wei Visiting Professorship for Academic Years 2020-2021 and 2021-2022.
+The Keller Center for Innovation in Engineering Education at Princeton University seeks applications for the James Wei Visiting Professorship for academic year 2021-2022.
 Made possible by the generous support of several Princeton alumni, the James Wei Visiting Professorship is a key element of Princeton's broadening scope of design thinking and entrepreneurship education.
 The course offerings range from design thinking courses such as "Creativity, Innovation and Design" to entrepreneurship and social entrepreneurship courses such as "Entrepreneurial Leadership," and "Policy Entrepreneurship for the 21st Century."
 The co-curricular offerings at the Keller Center include summer internships, the Summer Accelerator Program of eLab, the Tiger Challenge program in design thinking and campus events such as a lecture series and the annual Innovation Forum.
 Additionally, there is broad, student-led programming coordinated through groups such as the Entrepreneurship Club and the Princeton Social Entrepreneurship Initiative and initiatives by individual faculty and students.

 The appointment provides half-academic-year support and can be implemented either as one-semester with full support, or a full academic year with half-support.
 The visitor will teach at least one novel undergraduate course, which is expected to be different from, but complimentary to, the existing curriculum.
 The visitor will also undertake some activities that contribute to the life of the Keller Center and the University.
 The visitor is expected to bring a unique and creative educational experience to students through classroom teaching and other projects.
 Educational innovation is of particular interest in this appointment.
 Candidates will be evaluated according to their scholarship and teaching ability, and their track record of innovations and innovative teaching methods as applied to design thinking and entrepreneurship.
 Candidates with expertise and teaching plans well aligned with center priorities in operations and in global issues (particularly outside US/Europe) will be prioritized.
 Bachelor's degree required; advanced degree preferred.

-For full consideration, applications should be received by October 15, 2019.
+The application period for 2021-2022 will open in the fall 2020.
 Applicants should indicate in application materials the preferred academic year for the visit.
 Applications should include:

 - The candidate's curriculum vitae;